DaHarris/uber/README.md

 tweets from the San Francisco food truck Twitter, Faraday for HTTP Requests, Google Maps API, wheneverize for scheduling rake tasks, and some other gems in the Gemfile.

+# testing

+Testing was done for controller and view specs by using Rspec and FactoryGirl.
+Testing was done for users, signin, signup, and API usage.

+Run tests with: rspec spec/features/["test name"]

 # installing/running
 1. git clone
 2. rake db:migrate